Beckid/Beckid.github.io/README.md

 ## Introduction
 This project is used to build [Yunpeng's personal website](https://yunpengn.github.io/).
+We are using [GitHub Pages](https://pages.github.com/).

 ## About me
 I am currently a Year 2 undergraduate student at NUS.
 My major is Computer Engineering.
 I love programming and solving challenges.
 I received NUS Science & Technology (S&T) Scholarship and had good academic results.